guilherme-gm/KirieZ_DoraemonSoSMods/Fishbook/README.md

 Currently, the following information is tracked:
 - Shadow size
 - Time/Season/Weather that you may find the fish
+- Whether you have catched a 5* or not (for fishguide completion)

 The findings are split by season and time ranges, so if a fish appears during the entire day in every season, you will have to catch it 4 times to complete its entries: 1 time per season.

+Additionaly, you can switch between an all seasons/current season view.
+This will give you an idea whether there are still fishes that you never caught in this season to help you hunt for them.

 ## Installation
 You must have BepInEx v5 and kz Mod Utils installed on your game.